 Tine drills – e.g. Kverneland TS Evo or weaving tine drill.
 These are a simple and effective drill, ideal for wet conditions as they are light and tractor mounted.
 Usually a fairly inexpensive method of crop establishment.

-High output cultivation drills – e.g. Horsch Pronto DC or Vaderstad Rapid.
-These are some of the most popular drill currently available.
+High output cultivation drills – e.g. Horsch Pronto DC or Vaderstad Rapid seed drill.
+These are some of the most popular drills currently available.
 Able to drill accurately at high speeds and cover large acreages.
 Whilst not the best drill in wet conditions these drills do produce excellent results.

-Direct drill – e.g. Claydon, Moore and Muzuri.
-Growing in popularity this is a massive time and money saving option.
+Direct drill – e.g. Claydon, Moore and Mzuri.
+Growing in popularity this is a massive time and money-saving option.
 Drilling straight into uncultivated soil is not a proven technique in all land types but is certainly an attractive proposition in saving money in crop establishment.
+There is never a one size fits all approach when it comes to planting, which is why here at Ellis Machinery, we have a wide selection of drills.

 Precision drills – used predominately from crops such as maize these planters place the seeds one at a time with great accuracy resulting in an even distribution of plants.
 Often they will place fertilizer in the same pass to assist crop growth.

-All of the above drills require different ground preparation and cultivation techniques to provide the right kind of seedbed for crop establishment.
+The above drills require different ground preparation and cultivation techniques to provide the right kind of seedbed for crop establishment.
 Some are more intensive than others but each has its own merits in the right conditions.
-There is no one size fits all when it comes to planting so Ellis Machinery have a wide selection of drills available to cater for all needs.